jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/doing-the-work.md

 Goals of a post-award kick-off:

--   Make introductions: Start building a new team by getting everybody acquainted.
+- **Make introductions:** Start building a new team by getting everybody acquainted.

--   Share vision: Make sure everyone understands the work's purpose and impact.
+- **Share vision:** Make sure everyone understands the work's purpose and impact.

--   Establish roles: Determine who will play what role on the agency and contractor teams; clarify the lanes for the Contracting Officer, Contracting Officer's Representative (COR), and product owner (PO); outline escalation paths.
+- **Establish roles:** Determine who will play what role on the agency and contractor teams; clarify the lanes for the Contracting Officer, Contracting Officer's Representative (COR), and product owner (PO); outline escalation paths.

--   Publicly empower the product owner: Make it clear to the team that the product owner is empowered to make decisions, that they are the agency's go-to person, and that the agency expects the product to evolve over time through learning and iteration with users.
+- **Publicly empower the product owner**: Make it clear to the team that the product owner is empowered to make decisions, that they are the agency's go-to person, and that the agency expects the product to evolve over time through learning and iteration with users.

--   Make time for the contractual kick-off: If this is held as a single meeting, cover whatever the CO would like to discuss --- this can include security, legal concerns, and the COR's and the CO's contractual responsibilities.
+- **Make time for the contractual kick-off:** If this is held as a single meeting, cover whatever the CO would like to discuss --- this can include security, legal concerns, and the COR's and the CO's contractual responsibilities.

--   Establish initial working practices: Discuss folks' preferred communication methods and working hours; plan tools and technology.
+- **Establish initial working practices:** Discuss folks' preferred communication methods and working hours; plan tools and technology.

--   Plan next steps: Pick a few action-oriented tasks that get the team started on a positive cadence (e.g. scheduling Agile cadence, user research, technical prototype, etc.)
+- **Plan next steps:** Pick a few action-oriented tasks that get the team started on a positive cadence (e.g. scheduling Agile cadence, user research, technical prototype, etc.)

--   Get folks excited: Set the relationship off on the right foot, with the team leaving excited and energized.
+- **Get folks excited:** Set the relationship off on the right foot, with the team leaving excited and energized.

 To align both the government and the vendor, consider these things when planning a kick-off:

--   Attendance: Who will attend?
+-   **Attendance:** Who will attend?

--   Leadership involvement: Does an agency leader want to kick off the meeting by saying a few words (e.g. underpinning the importance of this initiative, publicly empowering the PO, etc.)?
+-   **Leadership involvement:** Does an agency leader want to kick off the meeting by saying a few words (e.g. underpinning the importance of this initiative, publicly empowering the PO, etc.)?

--   Stakeholder management: Who needs time on the agenda?
+-   **Stakeholder management:** Who needs time on the agenda?
 Who needs to feel heard?

--   Agency preference:
+-   **Agency preference:**

     -   Does the agency have a policy for contract kick-offs?

     -   How does the CO/program office usually handle kick-offs?

     -   Would they like to have one meeting (combining the contractual kick-off and team kick-off) or two (separating these meetings)?

         -   What does the CO want to cover in the meeting (to prevent duplication)?

     -   How long are kick-offs, typically?
 Are they held in-person or virtually?
 If in-person, and the contractor is remote or distributed, how can these meetings accommodate remote contractors?

--   Contractor preference: Is there anything that the contractor would like to highlight/include in the agenda?
+-   **Contractor preference:** Is there anything that the contractor would like to highlight/include in the agenda?

--   Facilitator: Who will facilitate the discussion?
+-   **Facilitator:** Who will facilitate the discussion?

 Thinking through these goals and considerations should help make the kick-off productive and energizing.